Skip to main content

 Teaching Rationale And Relationship

-The design studio is the integrative environment where students can synthesise knowledge from other modules and develop their understanding and skills in the context of a design problem set by tutors.
+The design studio is an integrative environment where students can synthesise knowledge from other modules and develop their understanding and skills in the context of a design problem set by tutors.
 Students are supported in their learning through briefings, lectures, group tutorials and critical reviews.
-Tutorials and reviews are also the principle means through which students receive feedback on their progress.
+Tutorials and reviews are also the principal means through which students receive feedback on their progress.

 Assessment Methods